GPU-to-Grid: Voltage Regulation via GPU Utilization Control

 For simplicity, we assume that all GPUs assigned to the same model are assumed to share a common batch size configuration.
 Let $\mathbf b\triangleq[b_1,\dots,b_N]^\top$ denote the batch size vector, where each $b_i$ takes discrete values and is restricted to powers of two , with batch size updates applied almost immediately after the control signals are sent to GPUs.
 To enable continuous optimization, we introduce the relaxed decision variable $\mathbf x\triangleq[x_1,\dots,x_N]^\top$, where $x_i$ approximates $\log_2(b_i)$.
 Since key GPU performance metrics scale smoothly in the log batch size domain, formulating the control problem in terms of $\mathbf x$ yields well-conditioned control actions.

 The optimal batch size configuration can be determined by solving the following problem over $\mathbf x$ at each control interval:

-where $\underline x_i = \log_2(\underline b_i)$ and $\overline x_i = \log_2(\overline b_i)$ denote the lower and upper bounds on the relaxed batch size variable for model $i$.\footnote{We use $\underline b_i = 8$, as going lower doesn't reduce ITL while hurting throughput significantly. $\overline b_i$ is set as the largest batch size that fits in GPU memory.} The optimization model's objective in \eqref{eq:main_opt_obj} aims to maximize the aggregate token throughput across all LLM models, which aligns with a fundamental operational goal of modern data centers.
+where $\underline x_i = \log_2(\underline b_i)$ and $\overline x_i = \log_2(\overline b_i)$ denote the lower and upper bounds on the relaxed batch size variable for model $i$.\footnote{We use $\underline b_i = 8$, as going lower hurts throughput significantly without lowering ITL. $\overline b_i$ is set as the largest batch size that fits in GPU memory.} The optimization model's objective in \eqref{eq:main_opt_obj} aims to maximize the aggregate token throughput across all LLM models, which aligns with a fundamental operational goal of modern data centers.
 The regularization term $\gamma \,\lVert \mathbf x - \mathbf x_t \rVert_2^2$, with $\gamma>0$, penalizes large deviations of the current decision variable $\mathbf x$ from the previous control action $\mathbf x_t$.